ZyadWKhedr/ZyadWKhedr/README.md

 ## 👨‍💻 **About Me**
 - 🎯 **Flutter Developer** with a passion for creating high-quality mobile applications.
-- 💡 Interested in **state management, animations, and performance optimization**.
+- 💡 Focused on **state management, animations, and performance optimization**.
-- 🚀 Always learning and exploring new technologies to enhance my Flutter skills.
+- 🚀 Currently working on **WizWords**, an interactive language learning app.
-- 🔥 Currently working on **WizWords**, an interactive language learning app.
+- 💻 Open to exciting Flutter opportunities!

 ---